Eat more elearning pie

 Many elearning designers get into the field because of a love of learning, a creative itch, or a passion for technology and making things work.
 But these are just pieces in the pie that make up what we do as e-learning professionals.
 Your main three are: Learning & Pedagogy, Creative, and Technology, but let’s not forget the fourth piece of the pie: Business.

 In this top tip, we'll pull up a seat at the table and eat some pie.

 Our friend Ellen Wagner, Partner and Principal Analyst for Sage Road Solutions, came up with this model, which we affectionately call “the e-learning pie”.

 The notion behind the pie is that there are four big slices that make up our profession – each slice representing a critical piece of the profession.
-We need all four slices to be complete:

 1. Learning & Pedagogy

 The first piece is Learning & Pedagogy.
 This is a key part of what we do – it’s the adult learning theory, the instructional design, the behavioural and performance change.
 These are the teachers, the instructional designers, the people who get very excited about assessments.
 They are the ones who think about how to help people do it better, and want to understand how humans think and act and behave.

 Next is the Creative slice.
 These are the writers, the graphic artists, the video producers, the film directors, the game designers (although maybe game designers go on the Learning & Pedagogy piece…yes, there’s overlap).